theronhitchman/euclidean-geometry/writing/instructions-for-referees.md

 layout: default
 ---

+**Important: Referees should save a copy of the original submission of a paper they review.
+It will be necessary to include this in your portfolio assignment.**

 ### A note about the proper tone: ###

 The peer review process is important for improving the quality of written